mhewedy/vermin/README.md

 ## Why not Vagrant:
 * **Vagrant** uses a `Vagrantfile` which I think is most suited to be source-controlled inside `git`  , and for some use case it is an overhead to create and maintain such file.
 In such cases **Vermin** come to the rescue.
 * **Vermin** is a single binary file that can be easily installed and removed.

+## Contributors
+Special thanks to @aseldesouky for contributing the logo